The Illusionist (2006 film): Plot

 In 1889 Vienna, Austria-Hungary, a magician named Eisenheim is arrested by Chief Inspector Walter Uhl of the Vienna Police during a magic show involving necromancy.
 Later, Uhl explains the story of Eisenheim's life to Crown Prince Leopold.

-Eisenheim, born Eduard Abramovich to a carpenter, became interested in magic.
-He fell in love with Sophie, the Duchess von Teschen, but they were forbidden to see each other as Eduard was a peasant.
-They kept meeting secretly but were caught and separated by force.
-Eisenheim studied magic by travelling the world, and 15 years later, returned to Vienna to perform.
+Eisenheim, born Eduard Abramovich to a carpenter, became interested in magic after a chance encounter with a travelling elderly magician.
+Whilst learning the basics, he fell in love with Sophie, the Duchess von Teschen, but they were forbidden to see each other as Eduard was a peasant.
+They kept meeting secretly but were eventually caught and separated by force.
+Eisenheim subsequently departed Austria and spent the next 15 years travelling the world and studying magic before returning to Vienna to perform.
 During one performance, he encounters the adult Sophie and learns that she is expected to marry the Crown Prince Leopold, who, it is rumored, is brutal towards women and even murdered one.
 Leopold invites Eisenheim to give a private performance at the palace.
 During the performance, Eisenheim humiliates the prince in front of the royal guests; in response, he is banned from performing again in Vienna.
-When Sophie comes to offer him help, they make love.
+When Sophie comes to offer him help, they have sex.
 Eisenheim asks her to flee with him, but she is afraid they will be caught and executed.
-She reveals that the Crown Prince is planning a coup d'état against his elderly father, the Emperor Franz Joseph I.
+She reveals that the Crown Prince is planning a coup d'état against his elderly father, the Emperor.

 At the Mayerling hunting lodge, Sophie tries to end her engagement to Leopold.
 Her body is discovered the next morning in the Vienna Woods, an unknown man blamed.
 This throws Eisenheim into depression.
 He buys a theatre and begins a new series of shows focusing on the summoning of dead spirits.
 Leopold secretly attends one, during which Eisenheim summons the spirit of Sophie, who says that someone in the theater is her murderer.
 Leopold, unnerved, orders Uhl to arrest Eisenheim for fraud, but Eisenheim avoids jail by confessing to the public that his show is an illusion.